cowboy/battlelog-hacks/README.md

 8. Repeat steps 6-7 ad nauseum.
 Note that if you add or rename files, you'll need to edit `dev\node\files.js` and kill/restart the webserver (step 5).
 9. Once done, run `build.cmd` from the `dev` subdirectory to build `dist\battlelog-hacks.js`.

-_Remember that once you're done developing, you'll need to disable `battlelog-hacks-dev.user.js` and re-enable `battlelog-hacks.user.js` in Chrome's "Extensions" manager.
+_Remember that once you're done developing, you'll need to disable `battlelog-hacks-dev.user.js` and re-enable `battlelog-hacks.user.js`.
 Or just leave the webserver running, always._

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Issue a pull request when done.
 Found a bug?
 [File an issue](https://github.com/cowboy/battlelog-hacks/issues).